A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Position Bias Correction Using Control Function

-In the first stage, we model the previous ranking process that generated the training data, where users were more likely to click on higher-ranked documents, leading to position bias in the clicks.
-Whether a document is relevant to a query depends on the features of the query, document, and context.
-These features are the observable attributes that determine the document's position in the ranked list for that query.
-Therefore, we can model the previous document rankings as follows:
+In the first stage, we model the previous ranking process that generated the training data, where users were more likely to click on higher-ranked items, leading to position bias in the clicks.
+Item relevance depends on observable query–item features, and these features are used by the ranking policy to determine item positions.
+Therefore, we model the historical ranking process as:

-Here, $m()$ is the ranking function that captures the previous ranking process in terms of document position, which depends on the features $\bm{x}$, and $\epsilon^{y}_{q,m}$, the error term for document $y$ associated with query $q$.
-An advantage of a nonparametric control function approach is the use of any linear or non-linear model in the first stage~\citep{blundell-res04, das-res03}.
-This flexibility also enables us to include model selection via regularization, which leads to more stable parameter estimation.
-If the previous ranker that generated the rankings in the training data is known, a similar model could be used to model $m()$.

-To disentangle the endogeneity of previous rankings from that of clicks, we exploit heteroskedastic variation in the residuals of the first‐stage ranking model \(m()\) \cite{lewbel-jbec12}.
-This gives us internally generated exogenous variation from the ranking process, which is orthogonal to the observable features and to clicks.

-Let $\hat{\epsilon}^{y}_{q,m} = r(y|\pi_q) - \hat{r}(y|\pi_q)$ be the estimated residual for document $y$ associated with query $q$ where $\hat{r}(y|\pi_q)$ represents the predicted ranking from $m()$ for document $y$, given that users are shown the ranked list $\pi_q$ for query $q$.
-Since $m()$ captures the effect of features on ranking, the residual $\hat{\epsilon}^{y}_{q,m}$ is orthogonal to these feature effects.
-Therefore, $\hat{\epsilon}^{y}_{q,m}$ represents unobserved factors beyond the features that influence the placement of document $y$ in the particular position $r(y|\pi_q)$ within the ranked list $\pi_q$.
-Examples of such factors include system constraints, biases in prior data, limited training data, or external conditions that are not captured by observable features.
-These unobserved factors can push more relevant documents to lower positions or less relevant ones to higher positions, which in turn affects their position and likelihood of being clicked.
-Following a control function approach, we will use the estimated residuals ($\hat{\epsilon}^{y}_{q,m}$) as a ``control function'' to address the latter bias in ranking each current query-document pair.